Foundry Bridge, Norwich: History

 The first bridge was built on the site in 1810–11.
 At the time, the area was a rural site.
 However, an old iron foundry was situated nearby, giving Foundry Bridge its name.
 This original bridge featured a timber deck on stone piers, and allowed the occasional horse-drawn cart to pass on the byway.
-On 4 April 1817, just after leaving the Foundry Bridge, the Norwich and Yarmouth steamer exploded, killing ten people and injuring five.
+On 4 April 1817, just after leaving the Foundry Bridge, a Norwich and Yarmouth steamer exploded, killing ten people and injuring five.